mkutyla/serpent-cipher/README.md

+# Status
-# Status : finished and closed
+Finished and closed

 # Serpent
 This project's goal is to implement Serpent cipher in Python.